hackerunion-archives/hackerunion.org/README.md

 Hacker Union
 =====

 This is the code that powers [hackerunion.org](http://www.hackerunion.org).
-It is built on top of [petri](https://github.com/huffpostlabs/petri)
+It is built on top of [petri](https://github.com/huffpostlabs/petri), an open source project developed at HuffPost Labs.
+The backend uses the python django framework, and the front end is built using the Zurb Foundation framework.

 Dependencies
 ----